martinvl/MPC-2014/elect/README.md

 Yang (the mathematician) suggests an easy process to pick the new leader.
 It goes as follows:
 the _N_ candidates will place themselves at positions 1 through _N_ on a line.
-Then every second person (starting at the second person) is consecutively eliminated.
+Then every second person (starting at the second position) is consecutively eliminated.
 The eliminated candidates then leave the line with the remaining candidates taking positions 1, 2, ... .
 If the last person on the previous line was eliminated, the process restarts as before on the second person.
 If not the process restarts on the first person.